Disclosure:

 One of the most popular maintenance mode plugins is SeedProd.
 SeedProd is a powerful website and theme builder that allows you to build any website design effortlessly.

-It comes with hundreds of preset templates, including the coming soon pages, website themes, Woocommerce themes, landing pages, etc.
+It comes with hundreds of preset templates, including coming soon pages, website themes, WooCommerce themes, landing pages, etc.

 SeedProd - Coming Soon Page demo